Nancy Vincent McClelland: Wallpaper

-Historic Preservation
+Historic preservation

-McClelland also worked with such clients as Henry Francis DuPont, John D. Rockefeller, and Electra Havemeyer Webb. he was responsible for finding the infamous Chinese wallpaper now in the Chinese Parlor at the Winterthur Museum In addition, she restored and/or decorated various houses and museums, such as Mount Vernon, the plantation home of George Washington in Virginia, and the Henry Wadsworth Longfellow House in Portland, Maine, the Morris- Jumel Mansion in New York, Brompton Hall, now part of the University of Mary Washington, Blair House in Washington DC, and Stanton Hall in Natchez, Mississippi.
+McClelland also worked with such clients as Henry Francis DuPont, John D. Rockefeller, and Electra Havemeyer Webb. he was responsible for finding the infamous Chinese wallpaper now in the Chinese Parlor at the Winterthur Museum In addition, she restored and/or decorated various houses and museums, such as Mount Vernon, the plantation home of George Washington in Virginia, and the Henry Wadsworth Longfellow House in Portland, Maine, the Morris- Jumel Mansion in New York, Brompton Hall, now part of the University of Mary Washington, Blair House in Washington, D.C., and Stanton Hall in Natchez, Mississippi.

 McClelland continued to show her devotion to the arts and preservation.
 She gave lectures at the Metropolitan Museum of Art, helped with the WPA Index of American Design, and has served on committees for the 1939 New York World's Fair.

 She also wrote Duncan Phyfe & The English Regency (1939), which examined the work of the famous cabinet maker Duncan Phyfe.
 She believed the Regency period to be the most "polished", most "animated", and most "corrupt" era for the English society.
 Her other books were Furnishing the Colonial and Federal House (1936), and The Young Decorators (1928).
 Inspired by her nieces and nephews, McClelland used them as characters for an early book about decorating for children.
 She also wrote numerous articles for magazines, including Collier's, Country Life, House Beautiful, and House and Garden.